codesnippetspro/code-snippets/readme.txt

 == Screenshots ==

 1. Managing existing snippets
-2. Managing network-wide snippets
+2. Adding a new snippet
-3. Adding a new snippet
+3. Editing a snippet
-4. Editing a snippet
+4. Importing snippets from an XML file
-5. Importing snippets from an XML file
+5. Managing exiting snippets in the MP6 interface

 == Changelog ==